processesjs-com/advance-svg/README.md

 * popup shapes
 * in-page links

-The responsive behaiour allows fitting a graphic to pre-defined rectangular boundries (scenes), depending on the container's (div tag) width.
+The responsive behaiour allows fitting a graphic to pre-defined rectangular boundries (Display shapes), in response to the container's (div tag) size (width).
-The graphics shall define four rectangular boudries, from smallest to largest: Thumbnail, Small, Medium and Large.
+The graphics shall define four Display shapes, from smallest to largest: Thumbnail, Small, Medium and Large.

-The popup shapes are hidden from the scenes.
-When clicking on a popuplink the corresponding popup shape will show over the popuplink.
+The popup shapes are hidden from the scene.
+When a popuplink is selected (tap/click), the corresponding popup shape shows over the popuplink.

-Five types of shapes can be set in the graphic:
+There are six parameters that can modify any shape (group tag) in the graphic:
-* displayX  - define boundaries (scenes) to fit various screen sizes: Thumb, Small, Medium and Large
+* display    - define boundaries (scenes) i.e.: Thumbnail, Small, Medium and Large
-* popup     - shapes that are hidden and show over a popuplink when clicked
+* popup      - shapes that are hidden and show over popuplinks
-* popuplink - shapes that link to a pupup
+* popuplink  - shapes that link to a pupups
-* pagelink  - in-page link to another graphic which will replace the current one within the same container
+* pagelink   - in-page link to another graphic that will replace the current graphic within the same container
+* hreftarget - modifies the target of anchor tags
-* hyperlink - link to another page in the browser
+* icon       - icon that can be added to shapes

 The library can be used from CDN or from NPM module.